Stage fright can seriously affect players and can put a stop to a

 More and more, people tend to resort to drugs but is this the only option?
-Do they address the causes of stage fright?
+Do they address the causes and really help overcome stage fright?

 There is a book, Stage fright by Kató Havas, that is focused on this aspect, a serious problem that many players and most violin & viola players experience, offering effective solutions.

 Published in 1973, is based on her experience of the application, for about fifteen years (then), of the New Approach in teaching.

-By teaching the New Approach, Kato Havas realised that the elimination of physical tensions made playing easier and this in turn reduced the emotional tension, eliminated stage fright, the nerves connected with performing for an audience.
+By teaching the New Approach, Kato Havas realised that the elimination of physical tensions made playing easier and this in turn reduced the emotional tension, was useful to overcome stage fright, the nerves connected with performing for an audience.

 What's written in Kató Havas books can be applied to both violin and viola playing.